D0P3ST/Project4/README.md

 I felt like this project is kind of hard and it requires a huge amount of time to debug.
 The most interesting thing I learnt from this project is how to write/read data from a file and use bitwise operations to convert data into binary encoded sequence.

 Sean: I worked on all of the test classes with Chris.
 I felt that the project went pretty smooth.
 I really wanted to get some more practice in writing test case.
 I just wish we would have had a little more time to put more tests in.

+Connor:  I focused on the BTreeNode and BTree classes with Van.
+While I initially had some failure in designing the BTree due to a misinterpretation, I eventually was able to help her more in the lab later on and the deletion method was mainly left to me.
+I'm not 100% confident in its function but I don't think anyone else was comfortable with it either due to the almost convoluted logic.
+Also, testing felt very counterintuitive which didn't help the lack of confidence when coding.